datacamp-content-public/Case-Study-Data-Driven-Decision-Making-with-SQL/slides/chapter_1_1c1e526409e0f865faeabdff8c9fba19.md

 `@script`
-In the first case study, you built your first SQL query using Video Games Sales database.
+In the first case study, you built your first SQL query using Video Game Sales database.
 Your job was to accessing and interrogating data from the Sales table.
 Your aim was to analyse sales trend.

 What you have learned: